 The exact cost depends on a varying number of development factors, some of which include the complexity of the business model and features, and the level of the development team.

-Of all those cost influencing factors, the most significant is the web development team, and this isn’t a surprise since an extensive period will be deployed in writing necessary codes.
+Of all those cost-influencing factors, the most significant is the web development team, and this isn’t a surprise since an extensive period will be deployed in writing necessary codes.

 Furthermore, the web app development team affects the cost in two ways: the type of team and their location.

-The Cost According to Team Type
+Cost Based on Team Type

 As a startup, there are different ways to hire or partner with a preferred team.
 Some of your choices include an in-house team, freelancers, your local agency, or outsourcing in East Europe or South Asia.